-Student Conduct and Ethical Development (further referred to as "SCED" (formerly Student Rights and Responsibilities) supports the goals, mission, values, and visions of the

-University of South Florida ("University" or "USF") by promoting responsibility and adherence to the standards of behavior outlined in the Student Code of Conduct.
+Student Conduct and Ethical Development (further referred to as "SCED") supports the goals, mission, values, and visions of the University of South Florida ("University" or "USF") by promoting responsibility and adherence to the standards of behavior outlined in the Student Code of Conduct.
 SCED implements and oversees the Student Code of Conduct and its associated processes and proceedings as codified in USF System Regulation 6.0021, available online at https://usf.app.box.com/v/usfregulation60021.